Using Technology to Prevent InfectionsSeptember 01, 2013

 New England Baptist has invested in state-of-the-art, fully automated sterilization technology because studies have demonstrated that it can have a direct impact on patient outcomes.
 This equipment is able to efficiently clean and sterilize 700 to 900 sets of instruments daily.
 Additionally, this technology uses “clean steam” sterilization which means the hospital generates its own steam from purified, reverse osmosis water.

 Outpatient Care Center Becomes “Automated”

 The New England Baptist Outpatient Care Center in Dedham features Decontamination Robotic Shuttle Automation—the first of its kind in the world!
 Once the used instruments are loaded onto a cart, the automated process begins.
 The robotic shuttle transports the racks using laser guidance, places the cart into the washer disinfector, cleans the instruments and then removes the rack from the washer disinfector.
-Instruments are then ready for packing and use in the operating room.
+Instruments are then ready for packing, sterilization and use in the operating room.
 This automation not only enhances efficiency, but reduces the time it takes to return sterile equipment to the operating rooms.

 Further enhancing efficiency, the Dedham facility has been fitted with two small units that allow staff to sterilize specialty equipment specifically needed throughout the day, removing OR staff from the task.
 Finally, the facility has a fully integrated instrument tracking system which assures all programmed parameters are met and staff is obtaining all required documentation.